romnn/microgpusim/WIP.md

   - FIX: add l2 set index back in
   - generate plots and correlation stuff etc

+  - DONE: validate accelsim and playground stats still match
+  - DONE: add flag for playground to run in accelsim compatibility mode
+    - DONE: playground should be able to behave like accelsim
   - DONE: support multiple warp schedulers
   - DONE: add perf memcopy to gpu back in
   - DONE: support multiple kernel launches